Olyno/svecial/README.md

 All my sources are available in the components in question.

-I hate librairies with a lot of dependencies, so I did a librairy with just ``Svelte`` (logic) and ``axios`` (to make good requests) as dependency.
+I hate librairies with a lot of dependencies, so I did a librairy with just ``oaun`` (to make the oauth system) as dependency.

 # Quick Start

 **NPM:**
 ```
-npm install --save-dev svecial
+npm install -D svecial
 ```

 **YARN:**
 ```
-yarn install --save-dev svecial
+yarn install -D svecial
 ```

 Import components like: